 - Roast the apple and acorn squash along with a bit of onion and garlic;

-- Once they’re cooked, blend them all up along with some stock.
-(I’d recommend using an immersion/stick blender like this one – disclosure: affiliate link)
+- Once they're cooked, blend them all up along with some stock. (you can either use an immersion/stick blender like this one - disclosure: affiliate link or add everything to a blender)

 - That's it!